-Reiki has been a part of my life for over 20 years now and I have been so grateful to have this wonderful healing ability literally in my hands.
+Reiki has been a part of my life since 1989 and I have been so grateful to have this wonderful healing ability literally in my hands.
 It gives me such joy to be able to teach others and see the transformation it brings to their lives too.

 I first experienced Reiki in 1987 after spraining my ankle during rehearsals and realised its true potential when I received further treatment after the sudden death of my father a few months later.
 I found Reiki comforting and that it also helped me to heal old emotional issues.

 Having discovered that it is as simple to learn as it is to receive, I took a First Degree Reiki class in 1989 with Martha Sylvester, moving on to Second Degree with her later that year.
 I think she recognised my passion for Reiki, so she invited me to become a Reiki Master.
 At the time I didn't consider myself to be 'spiritual' enough to be a Reiki Master, but I had a strong desire to help others with Reiki and saw that being able to teach them would make this more possible.

 After a year's apprenticeship, which included lots of Reiki practice, I became a Reiki Master at the end of 1991.
 I taught my first class in the December of that year and have been teaching regularly ever since.